practicalli/clojure/repl-driven-devlopment.md

 # REPL Driven Development
-REPL driven development is the foundation of working with Clojure.
+REPL driven development is the foundation of working with Clojure effectively.

-The REPL is an instant feedback workflow that continually runs your code without the need to manually run a complete compile-build-run cycle.
+The REPL is an instant feedback workflow that continually runs your code without the need to manually run an explicit compile-build-run cycle.

-The REPL contains your live application to which you interact with by calling (evaluating) code.
+The REPL contains the live application to which you interact with by calling (evaluating) code.
 A single expression can be called to focus in on its behavior and see the results.
 Even when evaluating a whole namespace, each expression is evaluated by itself in turn, within the REPL process.

 ![Clojure repl driven development using Clojure aware editor](https://raw.githubusercontent.com/jr0cket/developer-guides/master/clojure/clojure-repl-driven-development-rebel-readline.png)

 > #### Hint::Always run a REPL
-> Coding with a REPL provides fast feedback as design decisions are encoded, giving every opportunity to testing assumptions driving those design choices.
+> Coding with a REPL provides fast feedback as design decisions are encoded.
+The REPL feedback tests the assumptions driving the design choices.
+Important design choices should be codified in unit tests, optionally using spec.

 <!-- * Read - code is read by the Clojure reader, passing any macros to the macro reader which converts those macros into Clojure code. -->